Drop the Armor: How to Soften a Guarded Heart

 What’s your protective armor?
 What beliefs, values, and biases did you take on as a child to help you fit in and feel loved?
 Spend some time with yourself, uncovering these ‘hard-on-the-outside’ parts that have played out strategies for you your entire life.
 Then, go on and try to relate to your protective armor using the steps above.
 Go at your own pace and remember, getting to know what’s on the inside eventually opens up a way of being that invites you to soften your long-held armor just a little bit.

 Have you tried relating to your own protected parts or to those of a friend, partner, or colleague using the guidance in this article?
 If so, let us know about it in the comments below.
-And, of course, if you find you’re wanting some personalized support along the way, don’t hesitate to reach out for coaching or consultation.
-I’d love to hear from you!
+And, if this resonates with you, I invite you to join me on this journey of softening.
+In my one-on-one sessions and Heart Share Circles, we hold space for each other’s protective parts with compassion, curiosity, and care.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras sed sapien quam.
 Sed dapibus est id enim facilisis, at posuere turpis adipiscing.
 Quisque sit amet dui dui.